 Yes and no. Buying the dip will not guarantee that you make profits.
 Just because the price is cheaper now than it was a day, week, or month ago, it doesn’t always mean that it’s a good value investment.
 It’s also worth pointing out that ‘buying the dip’ is more of a catchphrase than a strategy.

 If you haven’t got the time to do the research and analysis, then it may be worth thinking about using a managed investment service so that you could benefit from their expertise.
+For example, when you invest with Wealthify, our team of experts will keep an eye on the markets and make all the investing decisions for you.

 What are the alternatives to buying the dip?